justasmundeikis/data-science-blog/_posts/2020-08-26-introduction.md

 tags:
   - Blog
 ---
 **Hello World! - is probably the first thing, that every beginner programmer learns to print out, be it in a Terminal (command line interface), be it in Python, C... and even in R, the command print(“Hello World!”) is often the first one introduced to newcomers.
-In this initial blog post I would like briefly to explain, who I am, why and what about this blog should be.**<!--more-->
+In this initial blog post I would like briefly to explain, who I am, why and what about this blog will be.**<!--more-->

 First let me tell you something about me, or